LAWS285 Paralegal Internship/Capstone Course

-- Students gain practical work experience either in a private or public law office, corporate or government legal department, or other appropriate law-related setting under the supervision of an attorney or experienced paralegal in day-to-day, on-site office work.
+- In this course, students gain practical work experience either in a private or public sector under the supervision of an attorney or experienced paralegal in day-to-day, on-site office work.
 This course also includes internship seminar sessions.

 - VII.
 Required Course Content and Direction

 - Demonstrate an understanding of the basic concepts of substantive and procedural law, including the operation of the legal system and the theory of law;